JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ```

-We use the the ca to establish a common trust between the mesh in both clusters.
+We use the the ca to establish a common trust between the meshes in both clusters.
 You can find a lot more useful details about the certificates and how they're used [here](https://linkerd.io/2/tasks/generate-certificates/) and [here](https://linkerd.io/2/features/automatic-mtls/#how-does-it-work).

 ### Install the Mesh